 There are many advantages to using Gabions for retaining purposes.
 As well as being able to accommodate differential settlement, Gabion retaining walls are permeable and environmentally friendly.
 They are also extremely cost effective and look great.
 These are just some of the benefits!

 Prospect Contractors have been installing Gabion and Rockweld retaining walls locally in South Australia and on larger, civil projects around Australia for over 20 years.
 We install only quality assured Maccaferri and Geofabric products and our installers are trained in accordance with the Maccaferri guidelines for Gabion installation, ensuring consistent, outstanding quality of the finished product.

-Traditional wire Gabion baskets by Maccaferri, are the most suitable type of Gabions for retaining walls, and are laced together to create what is known as a Mass Gravity Wall.
-The stability of a mass gravity retaining wall relies upon the structural integrity of the Gabions (their ability to hold together under load, including their own weight, and support and stabilise unstable soil).
-All wire Gabions are 'hand-faced' which means we hand place the flat face of each rock against the sides of the baskets.
-This minimises gaps and creates a flat, uniform finish which also reduces pressure on the walls of the baskets.
+Traditional wire Gabion baskets are the most suitable type of Gabion for retaining walls and are laced together to create what is known as a Mass Gravity Wall.
+The stability of a mass gravity retaining wall relies upon the structural integrity of the Gabions (their ability to hold together under load, including their own weight and support and stabilise unstable soil).
+All wire Gabions are 'hand faced' which means we hand place the flat face of each rock against the sides of the baskets, minimising gaps and creating a flat, uniform finish which also reduces pressure on the walls of the baskets.

 As no footing or curing is required, they can be installed quickly and cost effectively.
 The durability of the PVC coated Maccaferri baskets, when installed by qualified and experience installers also ensure that the retaining wall will be around for a lifetime.

 Rockweld Gabion Walls